tolgee/ai-migrator/README.md

 ### Conclusion

-This tool automates the migration of string literals in TypeScript/TSX files to localized keys using Azure OpenAI's ChatGPT and Tolgee.
+This tool automates the migration of string literals in TypeScript/TSX files to localized keys using ChatGPT, through either Azure OpenAI or OpenAI setup, and Tolgee.
 It is designed for ease of use, tracking migration status to prevent duplicate processing, and integration with the Tolgee platform for seamless localization management.